einarwh/experiments-in-powerblog/content/blog-posts/how-to-reduce-bunches-of-things.md

 Compose(Unit, t) == Compose(t, Unit) == t
 ```

 This just says that the unit value is magical in the sense we outlined.
-We can combine it with any value t any way we want, and we end up with t.
+We can combine it with any value `t` any way we want, and we end up with `t`.

-Now we can write a new Reduce function that works on monoids:
+Now we can write a new `Reduce` function that works on monoids:

 ```csharp
 public static T Reduce(this IEnumerable<T> things,